Cognitive Test for Dementia: Detect Early

 Mini-Mental State Examination (MMSE)

-The MMSE assesses several cognitive domains, including orientation, attention, memory, language, and visual-spatial ability.
+The test assesses orientation, attention, memory, language, and visual-spatial ability.

-The test consists of a series of questions, and each question is assigned a score based on the individual’s response.
+The test presents a series of questions.
+Each question is given a score based on the individual’s response.

 The maximum possible score on the MMSE is 30.
 A score of 24 or lower indicating possible cognitive impairment.